shikharchy/shikharchy.github.io/index.md

 permalink: /
 ---

-{% include image.html url="images/photo.jpg" caption="Me" width="350px" align="right" %}
+{% include image.html url="images/rahul.jpeg" caption="Me" width="350px" align="right" %}

 Hey there, thank you for visiting my website. <br/>

 I graduated with Master's of Science in Electrical and Computer Engineering from [Sungkyunkwan University] under the supervision of Prof. Juneho Yi at [Computer Vision Lab].
 Prior to Joining Sungkyunkwan, I received my Bachelor's in Electronics and Communication Engineering from [Pokhara University].<br/>

 I am broadly interested in different forms of artificial intelligence that carry out the assigned tasks robustly and reliably.
-In an unsorted list, my research interest lies in:
+In an **unsorted list**, my research interest lies in:
 * Fairness and Trustworthy AI
 * Multiagent Systems and Optimization
 * Deep Learning and its Uncertainty & Robustness
 * Application of AI in Healthcare and Climate Science
-* Understanding the relationship between language and vision in humans
+* Deep Learning in Resources-Constrained and Shared Environments

 <br/>